-Admission to Venice | The time has come – starting in 2024, tourists are to pay admission to the world-famous lagoon city on the Italian Adriatic on some planned test dates, such as Easter, May 1, or on a weekly basis in November 2024.
-However, this only applies to day visitors who are not staying overnight in the city.
-The entrance fee is comparable to a tourist tax.
-Experienced travelers already pay spa taxes at the North Sea and Baltic Sea resorts or a tourist tax on Mallorca.
-So none of this comes as a surprise.
+Admission to Venice | The concrete plan is as follows – from 2024; tourists will have to pay admission to the world-famous lagoon city on the Italian Adriatic on fixed dates.
+However, this only applies to day visitors staying on time in the city.
+The entrance fee is comparable to a visitor’s tax.
+Experienced travelers pay visitor’s tax at the North and Baltic Sea resorts or a tourist tax on Mallorca.
+So, none of this comes as a surprise.

 ✅ Information about this new regulation is now here in my blog.